athielem/Tutorials_in_German/README.md

 # Tutorials_in_German
-Tutorials in Data Science with Python written in German.
+Tutorials for Data Science with Python written in German.